 Interview with A Vampire is actually called Interview with THE Vampire

 Ever sing 'We are the Champions .......... of the world!'.
-Yeh, listen to it again and you will find 'of the world is missing!
-BAM!
+Yeh, listen to it again and you will find 'of the world' is missing!

 ET really said Home Phone not Phone Home!